mikecoburn/mikecoburn/README.md

 Hi friends, I'm Mike, an web developer from Japan.
 I have a keen interest in machine learning and deep learning research, especially in a field of speech synthesis and computer vision. <br/>

-- I’m currently working on Data Synthesis.
+- I’m currently working on Software Engineer.
 - I love to code and contribute to Open Source.
 - Ask me anything regarding my work, code and research [here](https://github.com/mikecoburn/mikecoburn/issues).
 - How to reach me:  info.mikecoburn@gmail.com